tech-after-forty/learn-git/README.md

 ## Today I learned...

 - git push/pull
-- Do Not push directly to main
+- Do Not push directly to main because it messes up EVERYTHING
 - creating git branch